-As the weather is getting better, more and more people are heading outside to run.
-The common that they have is shin pain or shin splints.
+As the weather improves and more and more people are heading outside to run, shin pain or shin splints can be quite common.
 One exercise that you can try is foam rolling out your shins.

 How To Foam Roll Out Your Shin Splints